rafaeleufrasio/lightning/README.txt

     NPARALLEL        - Number of chains to run in one call of Lightning.
 This will only fit the input SED multiple times, not multiple SEDs at once.
 Mainly used to check for convergence of the MCMC chain.
-                         (Default is 1, which means fit the SED once) NTRIALS          - Number of iterations to create the MCMC chain (Default is 1e5)
+                         (Default is 1, which means the SED is fit once) NTRIALS          - Number of iterations to create the MCMC chain (Default is 1e5)
     OUTFOLDER        - String containing the directory for the output files